utmmcss/mcss-website-frontend/README.md

 ## Setup

 1. run `git clone <https://github.com/utmmcss/mcss-website-frontend>` to clone the repo
-2. run `npm install` to install dependencies
+2. run `yarn install` to install dependencies
 3. add the .env file(s) from the tech team google drive and put it in the root of the project
 4. install all the workspace @recommended extensions